Background to LEED

 Annual job creation and destruction

 Annual job creation and destruction figures are currently not part of the official set of LEED quarterly statistics.
-The quarterly job creation and destruction statistics have been designed to explain the change in aggregate jobs between two specific points in time – the 15th of the middle month of the reference quarter and the 15th of the middle month of the previous quarter.
+The quarterly job creation and destruction statistics are designed to explain the change in aggregate jobs between two specific points in time – the 15th of the middle month of the reference quarter and the 15th of the middle month of the previous quarter.
 They compare the number of jobs at each geographic unit on these two dates.
 Changes in the number of jobs between these two dates are not included in the statistics.

 Some users may attempt to produce annual job creation and destruction figures by summing together four quarters of data.
 This approach is not recommended.
-Instead Statistics NZ recommends averaging the quarterly job creation and destruction statistics over the year (which is the approach taken in LEED quarterly publications).
+Instead, Statistics NZ recommends averaging the quarterly job creation and destruction statistics over the year (which is the approach taken in LEED quarterly publications).
 Estimates of annual job creation and destruction are available on request.
 These statistics are produced on the same basis as the quarterly series, by comparing employers' job levels between two snapshots a year apart.
 This method produces significantly less job creation or destruction than adding together four quarters worth of data.
 Summing quarterly job creation and destruction figures can be seen as overstating permanent job creation and destruction by including seasonal and temporary variations in employment.
 A similar argument can be made against summing four quarters of worker accessions and separations to produce annual worker flow statistics.
 However, conceptually it is more appropriate to include seasonal or temporary factors when measuring these worker flows.

 Net job change